umbraco/UmbracoDocs/Reference/Config/webconfig/index.md

 The default value is: `false`

-When this value is ste to true your Umbraco installation will be treated as a single server, so no [master election](https://our.umbraco.org/documentation/Getting-Started/Setup/Server-Setup/load-balancing/flexible#scheduling-and-master-election) will happen, which is needed for a load balanced setup.
+When this value is set to true your Umbraco installation will be treated as a single server, so no [master election](https://our.umbraco.org/documentation/Getting-Started/Setup/Server-Setup/load-balancing/flexible#scheduling-and-master-election) will happen, which is needed for a load balanced setup.